PREP-NexT/PREP-SHOT/doc/source/Mathematical_notations.rst

 Mathematical Notations
 =========================

-This page provides a detailed description of the mathematical notations used for formulating the model's objective function and constraints (:ref:`Liu & He, 2023 <References>`).
+This page provides a detailed description of the mathematical notations used for formulating the model's objective function and constraints :cite:p:`liu2023`.

 Unit List
 ---------